MantisVision/webUtils/README.md

 [here](./docs/integrationguide.md)

-If you, however, intend to develop your application for a special environment (e.g. as a fully server application or as a WeChat mini program), you should study the following chapter in order to grasp a better understanding of inner links between packages, so you can accuratly decide which packages you can use and which you need to reimplement using your own code.
+If you, however, intend to develop your application for a special environment (e.g. as a fully server application or as a WeChat mini program), you should study the [Inner architecture](#inner-architecture) chapter in order to grasp a better understanding of inner links between packages, so you can accuratly decide which packages you can use and which you need to reimplement using your own code.

+### Splinter and Spack Gaussian splats

+Splinter and Spack volumetric video rests separately in ``@mantisvision/rysksplat``.
+This has a different architecture than the previous packages.
+The biggest difference is, that splinter and spack are currently tightly coupled with Three.js library and can't be used separately in its raw form as oppose to ``@mantisvision/ryskurl``.
+There is also no variant for network streaming such as ``@mantisvision/ryskstream``.
+The main export of the library isn't a stand-alone class, but a class derived from a Three.js object which can be upn the instantiation directly inserted into the Three.js scene.

 ### Synchronizing multiple RYSK videos
-In order to synchrhonize multiple RYSK videos (as well as HTMLVideoElements), one can use a utilitarian package ``@mantisvision/synchronizer``.
-The synchronized objects must either descend from the ``RYSKUrl`` class (``@mantisvision/ryskurl``, ``@mantisvision/ryskplaycanvas``, ``@mantisvision/ryskthreejs``) or ``HTMLVideoElement``.
+In order to synchronize  multiple RYSK/SPLAT videos (as well as HTMLVideoElements), one can use a utility package ``@mantisvision/synchronizer``.
+The synchronized objects must either descend from the ``RYSKUrl`` class (``@mantisvision/ryskurl``, ``@mantisvision/ryskplaycanvas``, ``@mantisvision/ryskthreejs`` and even ``@mantisvision/ryskspalt`` since the main object does provide an access to the inner ``SPACKUrl`` object which extends ``RYSKUrl`` class.) or ``HTMLVideoElement``.
 Alternatively, they can implement ``SynchronizableObject`` interface from ``@mantisvision/synchronizer``, but this is only for a very specific needs and advanced users.

  The documentation and the API can be found [here](./docs/synchronizer.md).